GoogleContainerTools/kaniko/README.md

 Mirror can also be defined through `KANIKO_REGISTRY_MIRROR` environment variable.

-Expected format is `mirror.gcr.io` for example.
+Expected format is `mirror.gcr.io` or `mirror.gcr.io/path` for example.

-Note that you can't specify a URL with scheme for this flag.
+Note that you **can** specify a URL with scheme for this flag.
 Some valid options
 are:

 - `mirror.gcr.io`
 - `127.0.0.1`
 - `192.168.0.1:5000`
 - `mycompany-docker-virtual.jfrog.io`
+- `harbor.provate.io/theproject`

 #### Flag `--skip-default-registry-fallback`